labex-labs/open-source-labs/git/30-seconds-of-git/challenge-delete-branch/step1.md

 1. Navigate to the cloned repository.
 2. View current branches.
-3. Switch back to the `master` branch.
-4. Delete the `feature-1` branch.
+3. Delete the `feature-1` branch.
-5. Verify that the branch has been deleted.
+4. Verify that the branch has been deleted.

-Output:
+This is the result of running the `git branch` command:
 ```
 * master
 ```